ruby/www.ruby-lang.org/en/documentation/quickstart/2/index.md

 => nil
 {% endhighlight %}

 A couple of other tricks to spot here.
-One is that we&#8217;re calling the method without parentheses again.
-If it&#8217;s  obvious what you&#8217;re doing, the parentheses are optional.
+One is that we’re calling the method without parentheses again.
+If it’s obvious what you’re doing, the parentheses are optional.
 The other trick is the default parameter `World`.
-What this is saying is &#8220;If the name isn&#8217;t supplied, use the default name of `"World"`&#8221;.
+What this is saying is “If the name isn’t supplied, use the default name of `"World"`”.

 ## Evolving Into a Greeter

 What if we want a real greeter around, one that remembers your name and welcomes you and treats you always with respect.
 You might want to use an object for that.
-Let&#8217;s create a &#8220;Greeter&#8221; class.
+Let’s create a “Greeter” class.

 {% highlight ruby %}
 irb(main):024:0> class Greeter